-Vitrified embryos maintain reproductive potential far into the future, giving our patients time to make decision to expand their families.
-Frozen embryo transfer can suspend proverbial biological clock, since the embryos thawed for FET maintain the reproductive potential associated with age of the egg at the time it was fertilized.
-For example, if a woman has her first child at the age of 35 years through IVF & has the remaining embryos frozen at,she can comeback to have embryos transferred via FET at a time when conceiving with her own eggs would otherwise be unlikely.
-Evidence –based medicine & years of research.
+Vitrified embryos maintain reproductive potential far into the future, giving our patients time to make a decision to expand their families.
+Frozen embryo transfer can suspend proverbial biological clock since the embryos thawed for FET maintain the reproductive potential associated with age of the egg at the time it was fertilized.
+For example, if a woman has her first child at the age of 35 years through IVF & has the remaining embryos frozen at, she can come back to have embryos transferred via FET at a time when conceiving with her own eggs would otherwise be unlikely.
+Evidence-based medicine & years of research.

 FREEZING / CRYOPRESERVATION

-Introduction: Cryopreservation or Cryobiology is branch of science which deals with the process of freezing biological material at extreme low temperature, most commonly at 1960C / -3210F in liquid nitrogen.
+Introduction: Cryopreservation or Cryobiology is a branch of science which deals with the process of freezing biological material at extremely low temperature, most commonly at 1960C / -3210F in liquid nitrogen.

 The cryopreservation process involves.

 - Routine screening for STD’S (sexually transmitted diseases) HIV, HbsAg (Hepatitis) and VDRL